-1.2 Agricultural Expert Panel
+1.2Expert Panel

 Recommendation 14 of the State Water Board's report to the Legislature was to convene a panel of experts to assess existing agricultural nitrate control programs and develop recommendations, as needed, to ensure that ongoing efforts are protective of groundwater supply quality.
-The State Water Board contracted with the Irrigation Training and Research Center (ITRC) to assemble the Agricultural Expert Panel (referred to as "the Panel" in this report) of up to 10 persons.
-Recommended Panel types were to include, but not be limited to:
+The State Water Board contracted with the Irrigation Training and Research Center (ITRC) to assemble the Expert Panel of up to 10 persons.
+Recommended Expert Panel types were to include, but not be limited to:

-- Irrigation Specialist /Ag Engineer specializing in irrigation systems including drip, sprinkler, furrow, and flood irrigation systems and the use of fertigation. - Soil Scientist specializing in soil conservation, soil fertility management and movement of water and nitrogen through the soil. - Hydrogeologist specializing in aquifer contamination and contaminate movement within groundwater. - Certified Crop Advisor specializing in the application of synthetic and organic fertilizers. - UC Cooperative Extension Farm Advisor specializing in annual and perennial crops. - Grower experience in both annual and perennial crops - Agronomist specializing in California agricultural production, nutrient uptake and yields. - Agricultural Economist specializing in economic analysis of California agriculture with some experience in the economic analysis of air and water quality regulations.
+- Irrigation Specialist /Ag Engineer-specializing in irrigation systems including drip, sprinkler, furrow, and flood irrigation systems and the use of fertigation. - Soil Scientist-specializing in soil conservation, soil fertility management and movement - of water and nitrogen through the soil. - Hydrogeologist-specializing in aquifer contamination and contaminate movement within groundwater. - Certified Crop Advisor-specializing in the application of synthetic and organic fertilizers. - UC Cooperative Extension Farm Advisor- specializing in annual and perennial crops. - Grower-experience in both annual and perennial crops - Agronomist-specializing in California agricultural production, nutrient uptake and yields. - Agricultural Economist-specializing in economic analysis of California agriculture with some experience in the economic analysis of air and water quality regulations.

-1.2.1 Role of Panel
+1.2.1 Role of Expert Panel

-The role of Panel Members is as follows:
+The role of Expert Panel Members is as follows:

-- Review the Irrigated Lands Regulatory Program (ILRP). - Evaluate ongoing agricultural control measures that address nitrate in groundwater and surface water. - Evaluate and address other risks to water quality posed by agricultural practices. - Address questions posed by the State Water Board in its order regarding the petitions of the Central Coast Regional Water Board. - Address questions developed by an Advisory Committee, other agencies and the public as approved by the State Water Board. - Propose new agricultural control measures, if necessary. - Hold meetings with the Advisory Committee as necessary. - Conduct three public meetings to take public comment. - ITRC was mandated to write the final report on findings and summary of project discoveries and recommendations.
+- Review the Water Boards' Irrigated Lands Regulatory Program. - Evaluate ongoing agricultural control measures that address nitrate in groundwater and surface water. - Evaluate and address other risks to water quality posed by agricultural practices. - Address questions posed by the State Water Board in its order regarding the petitions of the Central Coast Water Board. - Address questions developed by an Advisory Committee, other agencies and the public as approved by the State Water Board. - Propose new agricultural control measures, if necessary. - Hold meetings with the Advisory Committee as necessary. - Conduct three public meetings to take public comment. - ITRC was mandated to write the Final Report on findings and summary of project discoveries and Recommendations

 This report contains observations, recommendations, and comments of an advisory nature for the State Water Board staff to consider or discard at staff discretion.
-The Panel was given no authority or power to write regulations or requirements of any nature.
+The Expert Panel was given no authority or power to write regulations or requirements of any type.